-- CLO1: Appraise the role of groundwater in hydrological cycle, groundwater flow pattern in different terrains. - CLO2: Estimate quantity and to assess quality aspects of groundwater for better management, characterizations of aquifers in terms of yield, categorization of groundwater for different uses. - CLO3: Formulate the evolution of water chemistry through hydrogeochemical processes across different terrains. - CLO4: Discuss the role of geologic processes in assessment of natural hazards - CLO5: Formulate the occurrence and formation of earth resources and significant environmental effects caused by their extraction, processing, and use
+- CLO1: Appraise the role of groundwater in hydrological cycle, groundwater flow pattern in different terrains. - CLO2: Estimate quantity and to assess quality aspects of groundwater for better management, characterizations of aquifers in terms of yield, categorization of groundwater for different uses. - CLO3: Formulate the evolution of water chemistry through hydro-

-CLO6: Predict the major sources of water, soil, and sediment pollution and methods for their management.
+- geochemical processes across different terrains. - CLO4: Formulate the occurrence and formation of earth resources and significant environmental effects caused by their extraction, processing, and use - CLO5: Predict the major sources of water, soil, and sediment pollution and methods for their management.